Museum and Society

 - Book reviews

 We welcome submissions of articles and reviews in these and related areas of museum research.
-All articles submitted to the journal are peer reviewed before being considered for publication.
+All articles submitted to the journal are peer reviewed (pdf, 389kb) before being considered for publication.
 Submissions must comply with the requirements set out in the Notes for contributors.